 For options 1 and 2, if the algae keeps coming back to the treated area quickly, then you need to increase the phosphates in your dosing regimen, unless you are fine with spot treating the area every dose.

 For option 3, you run a risk of bottoming out on nitrates during the treatment, due to your lack of regular macro dosing.
 A high fish load counters this effect.
 If you have Java ferns, this can cause them to blacken at the tips and melt a bit if the nitrates keep bottoming out.

 The estimative index is a straightforward method for providing nutrients for a planted tank.
 The idea behind EI is simply introducing a slight excess of nutrients within an aquarium throughout the week and doing a good-sized water change (such as 50 percent) at the end of the week.
 This floods the water column and feeds the plants.

 Measuring specific nutrient uptake rates is not necessary.
-You maintain a range of nutrients without ever using a test kit.
+You can maintain a range of nutrients without ever using a test kit.
 Fish aquarists do this same approach with discus and other fish they want to feed heavily to increase growth rates/breeding.
 The 50 percent water change generally takes about the same amount of time as a 25 percent water change once you haul out the hoses.
-The time and work difference are fairly small.
+The time and work differences are fairly small.

 EI helps to prevent plant nutrient deficiencies and allows unhindered plant growth.
-Most algae-related issues are due to plant deficiencies rather than excess nutrient levels (ammonium/NH4+ is a potential exception).
+Most algae-related issues are due to plant deficiencies rather than excess nutrient levels (ammonium is a potential exception).
 Other issues for algae are too much light and, most often, poor CO2 measurement and dosing.